pdavydov108/conan-lmdb/README.md

-# Conan package for LDAP's lmdb
+## Conan package for LDAP's lmdb

+For now only linux and mac os are supported.